logpai/Log3C/README.md

 # Log3C (FSE 2018 accepted paper)

 Log3C is a general framework that identifies service system problems from system logs.
 It utilizes both system logs and system KPIs to promptly and precisely identify impactful system problems.
-Log**3C** consists of four steps: Log parsing, Sequence vectorization, **C**ascading **C**lustering and **C**orrelation analysis.
+Log**3C** consists of five steps: Log parsing, Sequence vectorization, **C**ascading **C**lustering and **C**orrelation analysis.
 This is a joint work by CUHK and Microsoft Research, Asia.
 More details are introduced in our paper.

 **Paper title:** Identifying Impactful Service System Problems via Log Analysis